andyhorn/simple_routes/README.md

 }
 ```

-No need to add the leading slash for a root-level route; if your route is not a child route (more on this below), the leading slash will automatically be added when necessary.
+No need to add the leading slash for a root-level route; if your route is not a child route (more on this below), the leading slash will automatically be added, when necessary.

 ##### Route path segments

-If your route contains more than one _segment_, build your path using the `joinSegments` method.
+If your route contains more than one _path segment_, build your path using the `joinSegments` method.

 ```dart
 class UserProfileRoute extends SimpleRoute {